dmilkie/starter-academic/content/publication/zheng-2018-complete/index.md

   supports mapping of brain-spanning circuits, which will significantly accelerate *Drosophila* neuroscience. "
 url_pdf: ""
+title: TEM imaging of an entire fly brain
-title: A complete electron microscopy volume of the brain of adult Drosophila melanogaster
+subtitle: A complete electron microscopy volume of the brain of adult Drosophila melanogaster
 publication_types:
   - "2"